carherco/practicas-git/3-LSP.md

 "Child classes should never break the parent class' type definitions."

-Esto es fácilmente comprobable de la siguiente manera:

-"Subtypes must be substitutable for their base types."
+"Subtypes must bedsfgsgsd substitutable for their base types."

 ## Ejemplo